Rachel Factor: Current career

 After her Orthodox conversion, Factor chose to no longer perform in front of male audiences.
 She created for female-only audiences her first one-woman show, J.A.P. — a play on the term "Jewish American Princess", recounting her journey to Orthodoxy.
 J.A.P. had a 50-city, 4-month tour in the U.S. and Canada.
 Her second show, Not Even Normal, depicted her journey from Broadway performer to kollel wife.
 Her third show, Becoming Rich, explores the themes of faith and trust in God while living on a kollel salary.

 In 2005 she opened the Jerusalem Women's Center for Theatre Arts (HaMachol Shel Bnos Miriam), a dance-and-wellness center in downtown Jerusalem.

 In 2010, she opened Midreshes Shmuel, a post-high school women's Torah learning and performing arts program for two years, under the direction of Rabbi Binyomin Moskovits, Rosh Yeshiva of Midrash Shmuel Yeshiva.
 Her husband, who now goes by his Hebrew name, Tovia, was a member of the Midrash Shmuel kollel, but now learns at Kollel Ruach chaim.
 In summer 2010, she also directed a 5-week Dance and Touring Summer Program introducing Orthodox Jewish teenage girls to the performing arts along with tours of Israel.

-The Factors reside in the Sha'arei Hesed neighborhood with their five children.